gheenie/fun-pokemon-battler/README.md

   - `hitPoints`: the amount of health the Pokemon has, represented as a number
   - `attackDamage`: the amount of damage a Pokemon can inflict (should be a number)
-  - `move`: This is the move the Pokemon does when battling, this should default to "tackle" ​
+  - `move`: This is the move the Pokemon does when battling, this should default to "tackle"

-    `Methods`
+ ### Methods

-- `isEffectiveAgainst` method
+- `isEffectiveAgainst`
   - this will take a string of a Pokemon type e.g "Fire", "Grass", "Normal" etc and return a Boolean if this Pokemon is effective against it, "normal" Pokemon are not effective against anything
-- `isWeakTo ` method
+- `isWeakTo`
   - this will take a string of a Pokemon type e.g "Fire", "Grass", "Normal" etc and return a Boolean if this pokemon is weak to it
   - "normal" Pokemon are not weak to anything
-- `takeDamage` method
+- `takeDamage`
-  - will take a number and reduce its health by the number given ​
+  - will take a number and reduce its health by the number given
-- `useMove` method
+- `useMove`
   - will return the Pokemon's attackDamage
   - should also console log something like "PokemonX used PokemonX's move"
-    - don't worry about testing the console logs, but maybe have a think about how you might have done it (n.b its an extension task :) ) ​
+  - _don't worry about testing the console logs, but maybe have a think about how you may go about it_
-- `hasFainted` method
+- `hasFainted`
   - When a Pokemon's health is reduced to 0 they faint
-  - hasFainted will return a Boolean based on whether the Pokemon has fainted ​
+  - hasFainted will return a Boolean based on whether the Pokemon has fainted

 ## Pokemon Types (3 classes that should extend Pokemon) -> Fire, Water, Grass

----

-- `Fire` pokemon are strong against grass, and weak against water.
+- `fire` pokemon are strong against grass, and weak against water.
-- `Grass` pokemon are strong against water, and weak against fire.
+- `grass` pokemon are strong against water, and weak against fire.
-- `Water` pokemon are strong against fire and weak against grass.
+- `water` pokemon are strong against fire and weak against grass.
 - The only difference should be that each Pokemon type will have different isEffectiveAgainst and isWeakTo ​